How Much Does Bamboo Flooring Installation Cost?

 FACTOR #2: AMOUNT OF SIDE WORK REQUIRED

 Will the installer need to rip up existing tile or hardwood flooring?
-Will they need to level the sub-floor?
+Will they need to level the subfloor?
 Will they need to move furniture?
 Will they install perimeter moldings such as baseboard or shoe molding?
 Do you want the installer to bring the flooring into the house for acclimation?
 These are just a few of the items that can increase your installation cost, as they can be time-consuming and labor-intensive.

 FACTOR #3: WHERE YOU LIVE

 Needless to say, installation costs in densely packed or difficult-to-access areas like New York, Santa Catalina Island, or rural areas mean more transportation overhead for the installer and means higher installation prices.
-Angi has a helpful tool to keep on-hand (or bookmark) that can help you get a better idea of flooring installation costs based on your geographic location.

-The glue-down method is the most stable type of flooring installation but also the most expensive.
+The glue-down flooring method is the most stable type of flooring installation but also the most expensive.
 It’s the most stable because the adhesive elasticity allows the wood to expand and contract naturally through the seasons.
 If you can afford high-quality glue, it will provide two great additional benefits: sound and moisture insulation.
 Additionally, if you’re planning to install over a concrete subfloor, the glue-down method is essential.
 It’s more expensive from an installation perspective because it’s messier and more labor-intensive than nailing or floating a floor.

 DIY or Professional Install?

-• Advanced tools (such as moisture meters, air compressors, pneumatic nailers, etc.)
+- Advanced tools (such as moisture meters, air compressors, pneumatic nailers, etc.)

-• Expert knowledge (e.g., thoroughly reading the installation instructions)
+- Expert knowledge (e.g., thoroughly reading the installation instructions)

-• Careful selection of the optimal method (choosing between glue down, nail down, or floating)
+- Careful selection of the optimal method (choosing between glue-down, nail-down, or floating)

 NOTE: It’s a job that anyone can do, but it’s much easier for practiced DIY’ers.
 Even then, it’s necessary to arm yourself with plenty of knowledge before you start.